 Pros: Surprisingly fun to drive; positive traits of comparable gas-engine Focuses carry over intact; capable of relatively fast Level 2 charging

-Cons: Cargo area compromised by battery pack; cramped rear-seat space; high price premium over conventional gas-engine counterparts
+Cons: Cargo area volume compromised by battery pack; cramped rear-seat accommodations; high price premium over conventional gas-engine counterparts

-CG Says: The electric version of Ford’s mainstream compact car sees little change for 2014.
+CG Says: The electric version of Ford’s mainstream compact car sees little change for the 2014 model year.
 Focus Electric is among the more rewarding pure-electric vehicles to drive.
-And, for the most part, it feels like a conventional Focus.
+And, for the most part, it feels like a conventional gasoline-fueled Focus.
 Prices are high, however, compared to both the Nissan Leaf and Chevrolet Volt.
 Still, if your goal is to be green and drive a car no one will suspect is electric, the Focus Electric is a fine choice.
-Note that Focus Electric is available only in select Ford dealerships.
+Note that Ford Focus Electric is available only in select Ford dealerships, and only in the California and other “green” states.